ldsec/ccgd-platform/secure-discovery/crypto-operations/deterministic re-encryption/instructions.md

 This experiment provides the execution time for the tagging of a set of X integers in your local machine.
 The configutation parameters are listed in the `runfiles/*.toml` files (one for each scenario with a different number of nodes and a fixed number of 200,000 elements to tag).

-If you want to build up your own experiment with a different number of nodes and/or elements to be tagged you can simply change the `Host` and `NbrResponses` variables in the config (`.toml`) file.
+If you want to build up your own experiment with a different number of nodes and/or elements to be tagged you can simply change the `Hosts` and `NbrResponses` variables in the config (`.toml`) file.

 ```
 Hosts, NbrResponses, NbrGroupAttributes, NbrAggrAttributes, Proofs